snurr-group/mofdb/README.md

 # Citation

-If you use this work please cite the MofDB publication. https://pubs.acs.org/doi/abs/10.1021/acs.cgd.9b01050
+If you use this work please cite the MofDB publication.

+https://pubs.acs.org/doi/abs/10.1021/acs.cgd.9b01050

 # Current Developer:
 Nate Tracy-Amoroso (Northwestern University) [github.com/n8ta](https://github.com/n8ta) [n8ta.com](https://n8ta.com)

+# Archival Data

+Mofdb archives past versions of itself [in a separate repo](https://github.com/snurr-group/mofdb-x-archive).
+A cron job kicks off an update of that repo weekly.
+The code for this is in `./archival/main.py`.
+It utilizes the mofdb-client mentioned above.

+---

 # Future Developers: